Bhargavi-ng/Migration_and_Housing/README.md

 1. **House Price Index** Data from [House Price Index for all counties (Excel file)](https://github.com/hishamdewan/Migration_and_Housing/blob/main/Resources/GeoFRED_All-Transactions_House_Price_Index_by_County_Index.xlsx) was transformed as below and output file in CSV format [Cleaned data - House Price Index for all counties](https://github.com/hishamdewan/Migration_and_Housing/blob/main/Resources/house_price_df.csv) was generated.

    - Removed unnecessary columns for house prices between 1975-1999,
-   - Created columns for population change and real estate price change, and
+   - Created a column real estate price change over 2015-2019 for all counties in the CSV file.
+The column was created in order to run a linear regression model regressing House Price Index of counties against net migration change in those counties during the same period, and
    - Exported a CSV file with cleaned house price data.

    Code base [Jupyter Notebook - House Price Index Data Clean Up](https://github.com/hishamdewan/Migration_and_Housing/blob/main/House_Price.ipynb).